naman2304/notes/ddia.md

 ## Reliable, scalable, and maintainable applications

 Applications are today not compute intensive, rather data intensive.
+Bigger problem is usually the amount of data, complexity of the data and the speed at which it is changing.
 A data-intensive application is typically built from standard building blocks.
 They usually need to:
 * Store data (_databases_)
 * Speed up reads (_caches_) (Memcache)
 * Search data (_search indexes_) (Elasticsearch or Solr)